boris-yakimov/dev-env/README.md

 8. notepad++

 ### ide
-1. neovim (installed in both win and linux - linux configuration at the end of the guide)
+1. neovim (installed in both win and linux - config is at the end of the guide)

 2. notepad++
     - PluginManager - https://github.com/bruderstein/nppPluginManager